AngelPone/project_hierarchy/README.md

-# On the performance of hierarchy construction: impacts of structure and clustering
+# Constructing hierarchical time series through clustering: \\Is there an optimal way for forecasting?

-Manuscript and code for the paper "On the performance of hierarchy construction: impacts of structure and clustering".
+Manuscript and code for the paper "Constructing hierarchical time series through clustering: Is there an optimal way for forecasting?".
 The code is used to reproduce the results and figures in the paper.

 ## Simulation